Tsien Tsuen-hsuin: Career and contributions

 Herrlee Glessner Creel, professor of Chinese at University of Chicago, invited "T.H.", as his friends called him, to catalog the roughly 100,000 Chinese books in the collection Creel had built.
-At Creel's suggestion, Tsien enrolled in the Library School, and soon was curator of the Far Eastern Library and professorial lecturer in Chinese literature in the Department of Oriental Languages and Literature.
+At Creel's suggestion, Tsien enrolled in the University of Chicago Graduate Library School, and soon was curator of the Far Eastern Library and professorial lecturer in Chinese literature in the Department of Oriental Languages and Literature.
 Tsien also earned Masters and Doctoral degrees in the Library School.
 He received a Ph.D. at Chicago in 1957; his dissertation was published by the University of Chicago Press in 1962 as Written on Bamboo and Silk:The Beginnings of Chinese Books and Inscriptions.

 Tsien was especially concerned to build relations of cooperation between China and other countries.
 His master's thesis, "Western Impact on China Through Translation," was published as an article in 1954, and the 1869 donation of books by the emperor in Beijing to the Library of Congress was the subject of a 1964 article.
 His concern with scholarly communication between East and West led him to translate his English writings into Chinese and his Chinese writings into English.

 Another major activity was encouraging the development of Chinese collections outside China and the promotion of librarianship as a profession.
 Many Chinese librarians received their training under his example and instruction, including ones who gained leading positions at Harvard-Yenching Library, Princeton University's Gest Library, and the Library of Congress.

 In his nineties Tsien helped with the revision and proofreading for the 2nd edition of his Written on Bamboo and Silk, which appeared in 2004, and arranged for it to be translated into Chinese.

-Tsien died on April 9, 2015 in Chicago, at the age of 105.
+Tsien died on April 9, 2015, in Chicago, at the age of 105.